consistent self-care matters

 So, with everything else going on, how do you do it?

-One of the biggest challenges we see over and over that holds people back from locking in consistent self-care is that they put a large focus into learning, reading, and conceptualizing the “best” self-care strategies.
+One of the biggest challenges we see over and over that holds people back from locking in consistent self-care is that they put a large focus on learning, reading, and conceptualizing the “best” self-care strategies.

 The problem with this, is it eventually becomes just another way of putting off what’s truly difficult, scary, and rare…